 GET A FREE CHAPTER

 I believe it’s essential to get employees back on the right track.
-However, if after working with someone who persists with the same negative attitude then the only thing left is to terminate their position.
+If someone persists with the same negative attitude, the only thing to do is terminate their position.

 If after two weeks their negativity continues – put water on that company fire immediately – fire them.
 It’s that simple.
 Don’t let the bottom line cloud your judgment.
-You can always replace a top earner, but it is more difficult to replace a well-functioning team.
+You can always replace a top earner but it’s harder to replace a good team.

-In, Homeless to Billionaire, I chronicle how I grew more than 19 companies using this “no-negativity” policy.
+In Homeless to Billionaire, I chronicle how I developed over 19 companies by using this “no-negativity” policy.